 (c) in respect of the sale of containers by the Coordinator or any of its subsidiaries to a person for the purpose of the containers being recycled, any amount retained by the Coordinator or its subsidiaries at the conclusion of the sale process;

-(d) any interest earned on money in the Scheme Account.
+(d) any interest earned on money in the Scheme Account;

+(e) any amount that, as part of the transition from a person who is, or has been, the Coordinator or an Interim Coordinator to a person who subsequently is to, or has, become the Coordinator or an Interim Coordinator (the incoming Coordinator), is transferred into the Scheme Account or otherwise received by the incoming Coordinator.

+[Regulation 20 amended: Gazette 17 Dec 2019 p.
+4352.]

 Division 5 — Ministerial directions

 21. Term used: direction